 Winter's delayed arrival surprised this robin, which lingered north after an extended fall ranwell -Photo By Eric A Johnson into January.
 Photo taken Jan.
 22, 2025.

-Elk

-FROM PAGE 7

-sex) per person in their lifetime.
+Elk FROM PAGE 7 sex) per person in their lifetime.
 Winners will be notified by early June.
 Wisconsin residents can purchase an elk license application online through the Go Wild license portal or in person at a licensed sales agent.
 The application fee is \$10 and is limited to one per person.
-The DNR recommends that all applicants check and update their contact information
+The DNR recommends that all applicants check and update their contact information to ensure contact with successful applicants.

-Stamp

-Oshkosh, Wis.